 11. Understanding Abstraction and Landscape Photography

-Abstract photography is a term which can be a little tricky to define in itself.
+Abstract photography is a term that can be a little tricky to define in itself.

 Let’s make it simple though.
 If you are looking at an image and having trouble defining what it is that you are looking at, that’s an abstract photograph.

 Landscape photographers aim to capture and illustrate their surroundings as close to reality as possible.
-The genre can include human-made landscapes and natural scenes both.
+The genre can include human-made landscapes and natural scenes.

 Abstract landscape photography melds each practice to push the boundaries of both.
-It introduces abstract tenants to emphasise, skew or break down the way we appreciate landscapes.
+It introduces abstract tenants to emphasize, skew or break down the way we appreciate landscapes.